 Is your second grader ready to learn probability?
 This worksheet--and a coin--are all the tools she needs to get some practice with the concept.

-Not only is this filled with cute animal images, but it gives your second grader just the practice he needs to get comfortable tallying up sets of data.
+Not only is this filled with cute animal images, but it gives your second grader just the practice they need to get comfortable tallying up sets of data.

 Help your second grader practice using tally marks with this worksheet, and next family game night, she can keep score!